 Wake Tech's CAAHEP-accredited Medical Assisting program has an apprenticeship component, but it is not part of the accredited program.
 Rather, it has been designed to comply with CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Medical Assisting.

-Medical Assisting apprenticeship students must be registered with WakeWorks®, which is a partnership between Wake Tech and Wake County to address a shortage of technical workers in the region.
+Medical Assisting apprenticeship students must be registered with WakeWorks®, a partnership between Wake Tech and Wake County to address a shortage of technical workers in the region.
 Apprentices can get paid while gaining nationally recognized skills and professional credentials, as well as have their tuition paid while completing their classroom training to become a medical assistant.